nguyenchiemminhvu/CPP_Build_Toolchain/GNU_Autotools/README.md

 ### Write configure.ac for Autoconf

-Write configure.ac file might be quite complex at first sight.
+Write 'configure.ac' file might be quite complex at first sight.
 But for a simple C++ program like this HelloWorld, there are only a few configurations need to be set.

+The programming language used for 'configure.ac' file is called Autoconf language.
+Autoconf is different from other programming languages because it treats code and plain text in the same way.

 - **AC_INIT**